Skip to main content

 major app editor

-Opens the App Editor in your browser, where you can manage access, resources, and app settings.
+Opens the App Editor in your browser, where you can manage access, connectors, and app settings.